ViniciusLovato/paymentMethodComparison/README.md

 under construction

-Check whether purchases in installments with interests free are a better deal than buy in cash
+Check whether purchases in installments with interests charges are a better deal than buy in cash

 ## It should consider
 * Any investments you have and the return value per month (%)